Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Fixed the NinePatchButton not still not properly going out of focus when moving the mouse cursor outside the button.
 - Fixed a case mismatch error with the plugin's `plugin.gd` script.
 - Fixed the name of the root node of the Demo Project's `usage_examples` scene not being in snake_case.
-- Added a custom theme for the plugin which has no focus indicator.
+- Added a custom theme for the plugin which has no focus indicator, and a new `Theme Path` property that points to it.
 This custom theme will be loaded automatically in the `ready()` function, and the user can change it to their liking.
 - Improved the Demo Project's `usage_examples` scene with new art and new NinePatchButtons that show what it looks when you add text to the button through use of its textures (instead of a Label or RichTextLabel), and also increased the sizes of the NinePatchButtons to make them more visible.

 ### v2.4.0